PhilHen/HieroglyphicKeyboards/README.md

 What follows is based on the Azerty Belgian keyboard layout.
 * \+ means keypresses are simultaneous
 * "then" means keypresses are successive
+* key combinations in the same cell of the table are alternatives producing the same result

 ## Gardiner signs